N0RTH-ST4R/WaffleChicken86/README.md

-Will there ever be a WaffleScript?
+## Will there ever be a WaffleScript?
+edit: Maybe...